cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 =======================

-Microsoft Visual Studio (MVS), community edition, is an open source "integrated development interface IDE applicable for the development of computer programs, websites, web services, web and mobile apps" [@hid-sp18-415-wikipedia-org].
+Microsoft Visual Studio (MVS), community edition, is an open source

+> ``integrated development interface IDE applicable for the
+> development of computer programs, websites, web services, web and
+> mobile apps'' [@hid-sp18-415-wikipedia-org].

 While the interface consists of some built-in tools such as code editor, code profiler and integrated debugger, it also supports plugins dependending on requirements of visual designer.
 Javascript, C++, XML, CSS, `.NET` are among some of the